 Erigga and Victor AD, two of the city’s most successful acts at the moment have their I-made-it moment on ‘Area To The World’.
 This is a bare victory lap where Erigga recounts some aches he experienced as an artist on the rise, appreciating how far he has come since his ‘Mo Street Gan’ days.

-On the final track,’Goodbye From Warri‘, we catch a glimpse of the old Erigga, as he reads off the rap sheet of his notorious “senior bros”: a threat the entire hood but who upon his imminent death advises a young Erigga to choose a different path.
+On the final track,’Goodbye From Warri‘, we catch a glimpse of the old Erigga, as he reads off the rap sheet of his fabled “senior bros”: a threat to the entire hood but who upon realizing his imminent death advises a young Erigga to choose a different path.
 Sadly, this closer not only marks the end of this album, but also the end to Erigga’s efforts at recreating the past for our entertainment.
 In the final seconds of the record, he reveals frankly that, “this na the last time I go rap about my past mhen, make we face front.”

 All good things come to an end; sometimes to give way to something even better.
 Artists evolve.
 And as fans and listeners, we must learn to morph with them.
 Up until “The Erigma II,” Erigga has relieved his past for our entertainment but one cannot dwell in that forever.
 It was fun while it lasted but it’s now time to move on.